-The results of the Kolmogorov-Smirnov test show that all research variables have a normal distribution.
-Examining the values of skewness and kurtosis shows that according to the fact that the values of kurtosis and also the values of kurtosis of all variables were obtained in the range of +2 to -2, it can be concluded that all the variables have a normal or close to a normal distribution and it can be tested used parametric methods (Pearson's correlation and structural equation modeling with Amos software or covariance-based methods).
+The results of Kolmogorov-Smirnov test show that all research variables have a normal distribution.
+Examining the values of skewness and kurtosis shows that according to the fact that the values of kurtosis and also the values of kurtosis of all variables were obtained in the range from +2 to -2, it can be concluded that all the variables have a normal or close to a normal distribution and it can be tested used parametric methods (Pearson's correlation and structural equation modeling with Amos software or covariance-based methods).

 Result

-By using the confirmatory factor analysis test, Pearson correlation test, and structural equation modeling, the validity, and reliability of the questionnaire and the test of relationships between the variables, and the test of hypotheses were investigated.
+Using the confirmatory factor analysis test, Pearson correlation test, and structural equation modeling, the validity, and reliability of the questionnaire and the test of relationships among the variables, and the test of hypotheses were studied.

 Confirmatory factor analysis

-The validity of the survey was investigated using factor load indices, t-value, combined reliability, and mean-variance extracted, and the results are shown in Table 4.
+The validity of the survey was studied using factor load indices, t-value, combined reliability, and mean-variance extracted, and the results are shown in Table 4.
 Factor load values and other indicators are taken from Figure 3 or the research model test.
-Factor loadings are calculated by calculating the correlation value of the indicators of a structure with that structure.
+Factor loadings are computing by calculating the correlation value of the indicators of a structure with that structure.
 If this value is equal to or greater than 0.40, it indicates that the variance between the structure and its indicators is greater than the variance of the measurement error of that structure. and the validity of that measurement model is acceptable.
 The important point is that if the researcher encounters values less than 0.40 after calculating the factor loadings between the structure and its indicators, he should modify those indicators (questionnaire questions) or remove them from his research model.
-In this study, the minimum value of the factor load was considered to be 0.40.
+The minimum value of factor load was considered to be 0.40.

 Cronbach's alpha and composite reliability were used to measure reliability.
-Since Cronbach's alpha criterion is a traditional criterion for determining construct reliability, the partial least squares method uses a more modern criterion than alpha called composite reliability.
+Since Cronbach's alpha criterion is a traditional criterion to determine construct reliability, the partial least squares method uses a more modern criterion than alpha called composite reliability.
 The superiority of composite reliability over Cronbach's alpha is that it calculates the reliability of the constructs not in an absolute way but according to the correlation of their constructs with each other.
 If the composite reliability value is greater than 0.7, it indicates the appropriate internal stability for the measurement models [62].

-The Average Variance Extracted Index (AVE) was used to check the convergent validity.
+Average Variance Extracted Index (AVE) was used to check the convergent validity.
 This index measures the amount of variance that a latent variable obtains from its indicators.
-Convergent validity measures that indicators of a particular construct should converge or share a high proportion of the common variance.
-The value of the extracted mean-variance index is between 0 and 1, and higher values of this index indicate the convergent validity of the desired structure.
+Indicators of a certain construct should converge or share a significant fraction of the shared variance, according to the concept of convergent validity.
+Higher values of this index reflect the convergence validity of the intended structure.
+The extracted mean-variance index has a value between 0 and 1.Table4.

-Table4.
 The results of confirmatory factor analysis: checking the validity and reliability of questionnaire variables.